 The shawarma scene continues to grow in Waterloo Region.
-To the list, I would add Queen Shawarma & Kabab on Queen Street near Charles in downtown Kitchener.
+To the list, I would add Queen Shawarma & Kabab on Ontario Street near Charles in downtown Kitchener.

 Shawarma rivals the ubiquitous “slice-and-a-pop” pizza joints that are familiar in strip plazas in every town or city: they tally to a few dozen outlets in the region.
 As such, they represent one of the most popular – and delicious – foods you can find.